On Andr\'e periods of mixed Tate motives: Review of Andr e periods

 Let $H(Z): \opnm{Alg}(K) \to \mathbf{Set}$ be the functor

 In other words, $H(Z)$ is the functor of $\otimes$-compatible natural transformations, which we'll allow ourselves to write

-without adding an underline.\footnote{As we'll see in Theorem \ref{A7} (and as proved in a slightly different setting by Ancona-\Fratila), $H(Z)$ is a trivial torsor under a prounipotent group over $K$, hence in particular representable by a $K$-scheme.} Following Ancona-\Fratila \cite{AnconaFratila}, we define the \emph{ring of $p$-adic formal Andr\'e periods of mixed Tate motives over $Z$} to be the $K$-algebra
+without adding an underline.
+We view $H(Z)$ as a presheaf on the category of affine $K$-schemes. \footnote{As we'll see in section \ref{SecComp} (and as proved in a slightly different setting by Ancona-\Fratila), $H(Z)$ is a trivial torsor under a prounipotent group over $K$, hence in particular representable by a $K$-scheme.} Following Ancona-\Fratila \cite{AnconaFratila}, we define the \emph{ring of $p$-adic formal Andr\'e periods of mixed Tate motives over $Z$} to be the $K$-algebra

-\spar{B2} Let $K_\pP$ denote the local field of $K$ at $\pP$, a finite, purely ramified, extension of $K_\pP^0$.
-We define a $\otimes$-embedding
+\begin{sDefinition} Recall that $K_\pP$ denotes the local field of $K$ at $\pP$, a finite, purely ramified, extension of the absolutely unramified $p$-adic field $K_\pP^0$.
+In terms of the specialization functor $s_\pP^*$ (\ref{A1}*), the de Rham realization functor $\dR^*$, the functor $\ze$ (\ref{A1}**), and the extension of scalars functors $e_{?/??}$ (\ref{extscal}*), we define a $\otimes$-embedding

-(hence a $K_\pP$-point of the functor $H(Z)$) as follows.
+(hence a $K_\pP$-point of the functor $H(Z)$ (\ref{extscal}**)) as follows.
 Fixing $M \in \MTM(Z)$, we are to define a map of $K_\pP$-\textit{vector spaces}

 For this, fix a morphism $v: \QQ(0) \to s_\pP^* M$ in $\MTM(k)$.
-Then $\Cr^* v$ is a map of $K_\pP^0$-vector spaces
+Then $\Cr^* v$ is a map of $K_\pP^0$-\textit{vector spaces}